Moesif/moesif-java-okhttp-interceptor/README.md

 ## Obtaining your Moesif Application Id
 Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
 After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

 You can always find your Moesif Application Id at any time by logging
 into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu,
 and then clicking _Installation_.

 ## Advanced Configuration options

+***Filtering, masking and customizing events sent to Moesif***

 By default, all events are submitted, and no content is masked.
 This default behavior is captured in the default config file `DefaultEventFilterConfig.java`